Albuquerque Halloween Events 2025

 Adventures await visitors at Albuquerque haunted houses.
 Dragon's House of Horror is one of the world's longest walk-through horror houses, also called the Mile of Horror, with zombies and monsters at every step.
 McCall’s Haunted Farm, Slaughter House, and The Scariest Place on Earth will also give you some serious goosebumps.

 Día de Los Muertos is widely celebrated in Albuquerque's South Valley, usually on the first Sunday of November.
 The colorful annual parade takes place on Isleta Boulevard.
-The cavalcade is followed by a vibrant festival that features amazing floats and decorations, as wells as costumed Calavera participants.
-The procession marches from 2 to 3 pm and is followed by a community celebration, which lasts until 6 pm.
+The cavalcade is followed by a vibrant festival that features amazing floats and decorations, as well as costumed Calavera participants.
+The procession is followed by a community celebration, which lasts until around 6 pm.

 The ABQ BioPark Zoo is a favorite Halloween destination for families.
 The annual Boo at the Zoo event is a not-so-scary family-friendly experience with many tricks and treats.
 The zoo is transformed into several spine-chilling spaces.
 Kids can enjoy trick-or-treating at multiple vendor booths along the Trick-or-Treat Trail.
 Countless haunted habitats and photo opportunities, as well as Halloween-themed food and drinks, await visitors of all ages.